 “Yeah.
 Whatever, dad”.

 The second half couldn’t have started in more comical style if it tried.
 It took the match officials approximately two minutes to realise that the home team had started a man down.
 The sharp-eyed fans (that were left) had noticed this ten seconds in and were desperately trying to make the bench aware of this.
-They tried shouting, booing.
+They tried shouting and booing.
 Finally a rendition of We’ve only got ten men got the message across.

 This cataclysmic error was greeted with a further three-thousand odd people upping-seat and turning their back on the team as they tread towards the brightly lit exit signs.